 Building Information Modelling

-Technological improvements over the past 10 years have had a real impact on the building services engineering industry.
-The format of the information and data that we produce and how we manage, store, and share it with our clients and other project stakeholders has changed beyond recognition and is continually evolving.
+Technological improvements over the past ten years have had a real impact on the building services engineering industry.
+The format of the information and data that we produce and how we manage, store, and share it with our clients and other project stakeholders have changed beyond recognition and is continually evolving.
 Digital technology has led designers to work in a more collaborative and fluid manner, resulting in better designs for the client and more certainty for the project.

 Building Information Modelling (BIM) uses 3D modelling, dynamic simulations, and data management to enable our clients and stakeholders to easily visualise their projects.
 It provides a platform for collaboration and allows the model to remain consistent and coordinated throughout the entire process with information embedded throughout the design.

-Following the ISO19650 standard, our team implements a fully documented and collaborative approach on every Revit project, allowing us to issue clear and accurate building services information to our project design team members and to all stakeholders relating to the design concept, development, and technical design solutions.
+Following the ISO19650 standard, our team implements a fully documented and collaborative approach on every Revit project, allowing us to issue clear and accurate building services information to our project design team members and to all stakeholders relating to the design concept development and technical design solutions.

 Our use of BIM 360, a construction management platform from Autodesk, connects project teams and data in real-time into the production workflow.
 Utilising these industry platforms allow us to expand our ability to collaborate, centralise project data and communicate designs even when out of the office.
 This allows us to issue accurate and coordinated information to our project design team members and stakeholders.